-To complement the middle-mile network, SB 156 included $2 billion to build last-mile infrastructure, provide funding for local agency technical assistance, and a loan loss reserve.
+SB 156 included $2 billion to build last-mile infrastructure, funding for local agency technical assistance, and a loan loss reserve.
 The California Public Utilities Commission administers these along with a suite of existing programs that support broadband deployment, assistance, affordability, and adoption.

 Lack of broadband availability